 Implementation is time-consuming and depending on the solution, can require developers, adding to business costs further.

 VARStreet – Built specifically for VARS

 VARStreet is built with the business needs of value-added resellers in mind.
 It is a powerful quoting tool with the added advantage of an aggregated product catalog and a modern eCommerce platform that supports millions of SKUs.

 What is the VARStreet Aggregated Product Catalog?

-VARStreet has integrations with 40 + distributors in the United States and Canada.
-We have aggregated the product catalogs of these distributors in one dynamic catalog.
-We say dynamic because it is updated in real time, which gives resellers the advantage of real-time price, inventory and promotions, all in one single window view.
+VARStreet has integrations with 50 + distributors in the United States and Canada.
+We have aggregated the product catalogs of these distributors into one dynamic catalog.
+We say dynamic because it is updated in real-time, which gives resellers the advantage of real-time price, inventory, and promotions, all in one single window view.

 This knowledge gives VARs the edge to not just always create a winning quote but also source right once the quote is approved, maybe sometimes even weeks after.
 With VARStreet’s real-time distributor feeds you are always confident of acquiring products at the best possible price, and of everything being in stock and ready to go.

 Having used and worked with multiple existing Customer Relationship Management systems, we at VARStreet have uncovered the best features and most important components of a great CRM to create an optimized CRM Module that helps improve business processes for your sales team, creating a user-friendly Customer Relationship Management system for VARs of all kinds.

 eCommerce is the biggest challenge for value-added resellers.
 The reason we say biggest is because ecommerce is now a global phenomenon and EVERY business has to adapt to this on top of all their current challenges and processes.
 A VAR business has needs quite different from a retailer going online.

 VARStreet is THE solution for VARs when it comes to quoting and CRM, so how could we leave eCommerce out of the mix?